Verifiable Learning for Robust Tree Ensembles: Experimental Evaluation

-\writtenbyLC{Table~\ref{tab:measures} shows the experimental results of our evaluation.
-Note that the value of robustness may be approximate, since SILVA may not be able to verify robustness on some instances within the time limit; for these cases, we provide lower and upper bounds of robustness, using the $\pm$ notation.
-The results highlight that the large-spread ensembles are \textit{reasonably accurate} and \textit{more robust} than the random forests of the same size.
-In particular, the accuracy of the large-spread ensembles is at most $0.03$ lower than the accuracy of the corresponding traditional model in the majority of the cases, while the improvement in robustness is at least of $0.03$ points in around half of the cases.
+\writtenbyLC{Table~\ref{tab:measures} shows the experimental results of our comparison.
+Note that the value of robustness may be approximated, since SILVA may not be able to verify robustness on some instances within the time limit; for these cases, we provide lower and upper bounds of robustness, using the $\pm$ notation.
+The results highlight that the large-spread ensembles are \textit{reasonably accurate} and often \textit{more robust} than the random forests of the same size.
+In particular, the accuracy of the large-spread ensembles is at most $0.03$ lower than the accuracy of the corresponding traditional model in the majority of the cases, while the improvement in robustness is at least $0.04$ in around half of the cases.
 This is reassuring, because accuracy was at stake, since the large-spread condition restricts the shape of the ensemble and might be associated to a reduction of predictive power.
 The increase of robustness is an interesting byproduct of the large-spread condition: since thresholds in different trees are far way, evasion attacks are empirically harder to craft.
-Observe that the accuracy and robustness values of the large-spread ensembles on the MNIST26 and Fashion-MNIST clothes test sets show that large-spread models present better performance overall than the traditional ensembles.
-The accuracy of the large-spread ensembles on these two test sets is usually equal to the one of the traditional ensembles, while the robustness value improves of at least $0.05$ in half of the cases, in particular when the biggest considered perturbation $k$ is used as the attacker's capability.
-For example, the robustness of the large-spread ensemble with $101$ trees of maximum depth $6$ and perturbation $0.015$ is at least $0.16$ points higher than the robustness of the corresponding random forest, while the accuracy decreases only by $0.05$ points at most.
-When the value of the perturbation $k$ is the lowest considered, i.e., $0.005$, the results are still positive, since the large-spread ensembles preserve around the same accuracy and robustness of the traditional ensemble.}
+Observe that the accuracy and robustness values of the large-spread ensembles on the MNIST and Fashion-MNIST test sets show that large-spread models present better performance overall than the traditional ensembles.
+The accuracy of the large-spread ensembles on these two test sets is usually equal to the one of the traditional ensembles, while the robustness value improves of at least $0.06$ in half of the cases, in particular when the largest considered perturbation $k$ is used as the attacker's capability.
+For example, the robustness of the large-spread ensemble with $101$ trees of maximum depth $6$ and perturbation $0.0150$ is at least $0.22$ higher than the robustness of the corresponding random forest, while the accuracy decreases only by $0.04$ at most.
+When the value of the perturbation $k$ is the lowest considered, the results are still positive, since the large-spread ensembles present the same accuracy and a higher robustness than the ones of the traditional ensembles.}